Staging areas on Carquinez Scenic Drive in Martinez and Crockett, CA

 The park grasslands provide habitat to western meadowlark, horned lark, house finch, western bluebird, and American goldfinch, which forage and nest in the area.
 Valley oaks offer perches and nest sites for the red-tailed hawk, American kestrel, golden eagle, northern harrier, great horned owl and barn owl.
 Cooper's hawks depend on the riparian ravines for nesting and for providing cover for ambushing prey.
 Mammals include the gray fox, mule deer, raccoon, eastern fox squirrel, Botta's pocket gopher, and a variety of other species.
 Small rodents are prey to gopher snakes, sharp-tailed snakes, and western garter snakes.

 The park exists in two sections that are not contiguous and are separated by private property.
 Parking is available at two locations.
 The Bull Valley Staging Area offers access to Eckley Pier and the western portion of the park, accessible from Carquinez Scenic Drive.
 From Highway 4 west of Martinez, exit at Cummings Skyway.
 Turn right on Crockett Boulevard, right again on Pomona Street in Crockett.
 Pomona Street becomes Carquinez Scenic Drive.
 Proceed to the staging area, on the left.
-Driving another mile or so will bring you to another small staging area, also on the left.
+Driving another 1.5 miles will bring you to another small staging area, also on the left, and another .65 miles will bring you to the Port Costa Staging Area (this is the western trail head of the George Miller Trail).
 From I-80 in Crockett, exit onto San Pablo Avenue or Pomona Street, depending on your direction of travel (San Pablo Avenue become Pomona Street east of I-80).
 Go east on Pomona into Crockett and follow directions above.

 At the eastern portion, parking and horse staging are accommodated at the Carquinez Strait East Staging Area, accessible from Carquinez Scenic Drive in Martinez.
 Although both the Bull Valley Staging Area and Carquinez Strait East Staging Area are located off Carquinez Scenic Drive, there is no through traffic on this road because of a landslide in 1982.